bryborge/cs-notebook/algorithms/search/binary/README.md

 ## Summary

-Binary search is used for finding the position a target value within a _sorted_ array.
+Binary search is used for finding the position of a target value within a _sorted_ array.
 It works by repeatedly dividing the search interval in half until either a) the target is found, or b) the interval is empty.

 | Advantages | Disadvantages |
 |------------|---------------|